wdrol/wdrol.github.io/other/wiki/build-a-responsive-web-page/build-a-responsive-web-page.md

 https://getbootstrap.com/docs/5.3/components/collapse/

 To give you an idea of how much CSS a front-end framework like Bootstrap can eliminate, we'll no longer need the following css after Bootstrap.
-This is a reduction of 144 lines and 4 media queries that we don't need anymore (but it's a valuable learning exercise to know how to build responsive web pages first, without any frameworks).
+This is a reduction of 144 lines and 4 media queries that we don't need anymore (but it's a valuable learning exercise to know how to build responsive web pages without any frameworks first).

 ```css
 .flex-space-between